Gio99c/Gio99c/README.md

 ### 🔭 About me
 I'm currently attending the MSc in Data Science and Engineering at Politecnico di Torino.
 I'm a graduated student in Computer Engineering who loves Data Science and Mathematics.
-I think that the knowledge about mathematics and the attention for the project design are distinctive features for a programmer and I'm aiming to learn even more about these topics.
-I'm fascinated by the themes of Cryptocurrencies and Blockchain Technology.

----

-### 🌱 Current Projects
-Recently I've worked on projects about Data Visualization, reach me out if you want to know more about these projects.

 ---